DFE-Digital/csc-swr-architecture/source/documentation/index.md

 # About

-This is the Technical Documentation supporting the Alpha phase of the Children Social Care Placement Service.
+This is the Technical Documentation supporting the Alpha phase of the Children Social Care Social Worker Recording Service.

 It utilises the [Tech Docs Template] in the [GitHub Tech Docs Code].